A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

-\end{theorem} \proof{Proof of Theorem \ref{minimax}} We essentially prove this result by invoking strong duality.
-Note that, for each fixed $\bm{z} \in \mathcal{Z}_n^k$, Problem \eqref{bilevelsubproblem}'s dual maximization problem turns out to always feasible (because $\bm{w}$ can be increased without bound).
-Therefore, for each fixed $\bm{z} \in \mathcal{Z}_n^k$, either the inner optimization problem (with respect to $\bm{x}$) is infeasible or strong duality holds.
+{ \proof{Proof of Theorem \ref{minimax}} We prove this result by invoking strong duality.
+First, observe that, for each fixed $\bm{z} \in \mathcal{Z}_n^k$, Problem \eqref{bilevelsubproblem}'s dual maximization problem \eqref{saddlepointreformulation} is feasible, because $\bm{w}$ can be increased without bound. {Moreover, each inner primal minimization problem is a convex quadratic with linear constraints, and thus satisfies the Abadie constraint qualification whenever it is feasible \citep{abadie1967kuhn}.} Therefore, for each fixed $\bm{z} \in \mathcal{Z}_n^k$, either the inner optimization problem (with respect to $\bm{x}$) is infeasible or strong duality holds.

-Let us first introduce an auxiliary vector of variables $\bm{r}$ such that $\bm{r}=\bm{y}-\bm{X}\bm{Z}\bm{x}$.
-This allows us to rewrite Problem \eqref{bilevelmainproblem} as:
+Let us now introduce an auxiliary vector of variables $\bm{r}$ such that $\bm{r}=\bm{y}-\bm{X}\bm{Z}\bm{x}$.
+This allows us to rewrite Problem \eqref{bilevelmainproblem} as { the following problem, where each set of constraints is associated with a vector of dual variables in square brackets}